Skip to main content

 • 99%: Share of Indian enterprises planning to increase AI investment in 2026 (Lenovo CIO Playbook 2026)

-• 19%: Expected year-on-year AI budget growth in India, the highest in Asia-Pacific
+• 19%: Expected year-on-year AI budget growth in India, highest in Asia-Pacific

-• 92%: India's AI adoption rate, the highest in the Asia-Pacific region
+• 92%: India's AI adoption rate, leading the Asia-Pacific region

-The spending is not abstract.
-Generative AI commands 43% of AI implementation spend in India, but the real growth is in agentic AI, systems that can take actions and make decisions rather than simply generating text.
+Generative AI commands 43% of AI implementation spending in India, but the real growth lies in agentic AI systems that can take actions and make decisions rather than simply generating text.
 CIOs across the region rank revenue growth, profitability improvement, and customer experience as their top three priorities for AI deployment.

 "The real opportunity is not in reducing headcount.
 It is in making existing teams dramatically more productive.
 Indian enterprises that understand this distinction are seeing 3x better AI ROI than those focused purely on cost reduction." - Amar Babu, Vice President, Lenovo Asia Pacific

-India's AI infrastructure buildout is accelerating to match demand.
-Adani Group is constructing a 500MW data centre campus in Noida.
-AWS announced a $16 billion investment in Indian cloud infrastructure through 2030.
-Microsoft is investing $3 billion in AI and cloud capacity in India.
-These are not speculative bets.
-They are responses to existing demand from Indian enterprises that need compute power now.
+India's AI infrastructure buildout accelerates to match surging demand.
+Adani Group constructs a 500MW data centre campus in Noida, AWS announced a $16 billion investment in Indian cloud infrastructure through 2030, and Microsoft commits $3 billion to AI and cloud capacity expansion.

 AWS$16 billionCloud and AI infrastructureThrough 2030